 - Ensure your meta descriptions are unique and not duplicated across the site

 The main heading tag, sometimes referred to as a H1, should accurately describe what a user would expect to see on a page, whilst encouraging them to read on.
-For example, the H1 of this page is “Where to get started with Search Engine Optimisation” and I am providing what a user would expect by landing on this page, at least I hope I am!
-Heading tags follow a hierarchy, with the H1 being the highest in the hierarchy, then the H2 and so on.
+Heading tags follow a hierarchy, with the H1 being the highest in the hierarchy, H2 being the next highest, and so on.

 How to optimise your headings for SEO